Data-Driven Debugging for Functional Side Channels: Related Work

-\textbf{Quantification of information leaks.} The amount of information leakage can be estimated based on quantitative information flow techniques~\cite{KB07,smith2009foundations,backes2009automatic}.
-The works~\cite{kopf2009provably,KS10} give an upper bound on the amount of information leakage based on side-channel observations.
-In particular, K{\"o}pf and D{\"u}rmuth~\cite{kopf2009provably} prove that the amount of information leakage is bounded from above by $|O| log_2 (n+1)$ bits, where $O$ is the number of distinct classes of observations, and $n$ is the number of measurements by the attacker.
-Our clustering algorithm uses this bound to show the strength of leaks.
+\textbf{Side-channel Models.} Chosen-message threats~\cite{kopf2009provably} where attackers can control public inputs are recently extended for different attack models~\cite{phan2017synthesis,bang2016string,pasareanu2016multi}.
+Phan et al.~\cite{phan2017synthesis} consider synthesizing adaptive side channels where in each step of the attack, the attacker chooses the best public input that maximizes the amount of information leaks.
+In our known-message threat model~\cite{kopf2009provably}, however, the attacker only knows public inputs and may not control them to choose ideal public inputs.
+Many related works~\cite{phan2017synthesis,pasareanu2016multi, DBLP:conf/icse/nilizadeh,DBLP:conf/ccs/ChenFD17} assume that the observations such as execution times are precise and apply abstractions such as the number of executed instructions.
+However, we support both realistic settings where the observations are noisy timing measurements and abstractions.

-\textbf{Hardening against timing side channels.} Previous works study methods to eliminate timing leaks~\cite{agat2000transforming,molnar2005program,barthe2006preventing} and to mitigate timing side channels~\cite{kopf2009provably,askarov2010predictive,zhang2011predictive}.
-The work~\cite{askarov2010predictive} introduces different schemes to mitigate timing side channels.
-We use these schemes in our functional setting to show possible classes of observations after the mitigation.
+\textbf{Quantification of information leaks.} The amount of leaks can be estimated based on quantitative information flow~\cite{KB07,smith2009foundations,backes2009automatic,KS10,chothia2013tool}.
+Smith~\cite{smith2009foundations} defines min-entropy measure to quantify information leaks.
+With the assumption that the secret inputs are uniformly distributed and the program is deterministic, Smith~\cite{smith2009foundations} shows that the amount of information leaked based on the min-entropy is $log_2 |L|$ where $L$ is the classes of observations over the secret set.
+Our clustering algorithms can exploit the min-entropy measure defined by Smith~\cite{smith2009foundations} and give lower-bounds on the information leaks.